NSNolan/LockerRoom/README.md

 ### How-To

 There are two top-level views in the application: **Lockboxes** and **Keys**.
-These views can be toggled between using the menu bar item located in the top-right corner of the application.
+These views can be toggled using the menu bar item located in the top-right corner of the application.
 The **Lockboxes** view shows a list of created lockboxes.
 ![](Images/Locker-Room-Lockboxes.png)

 And the **Keys** view shows a list of enroll keys.